amarjitmangarhia/crud_operations/readme.md

 1. **Unzip the Folder:**

-   unzip this file and open index.js in vscode and run
+   unzip this file

+   (this file does not contain node_modules so run npm install first to install required packages)

+   then run

    nodemon index.js

    in terminal to start this project